Las Vegas Ballpark: Background

+Potential MLB Use

+Although built for Triple-A baseball, the stadium was designed in such a manner as to be usable on a temporary basis for Major League Baseball.
+In 2023, the Oakland Athletics' relocation to Las Vegas was unanimously approved by MLB owners.
+The Athletics could have played at Las Vegas Ballpark until the new 33,000-seat ballpark on the Las Vegas Strip is completed, however they ultimately chose to play at Sutter Health Park in West Sacramento, California instead.
+The summer heat in an open air stadium, losing television rights to the San Francisco Bay Area, and wanting to make a bigger introduction into the Southern Nevada market were mentioned by Athletics president Dave Kaval as reasons to not select Las Vegas Ballpark as a temporary home.
+There may be some regular season Athletics games which are played in Las Vegas, depending on scheduling and weather.
+On August 26, 2025, MLB announced that the Athletics will play regular-season games at Las Vegas Ballpark in 2026 against the Milwaukee Brewers on June 8–10 and the Colorado Rockies on June 12–14 (The Athletics previously played in Las Vegas during the 1996 season when the Oakland Coliseum was being renovated at the time, albeit at Cashman Field).

 Approval and groundbreaking

 In April 2013, the team was purchased by Summerlin Las Vegas Baseball Club LLC, a joint venture of Howard Hughes Corp. and Play Ball Owners Group, including investors Steve Mack, Bart Wear and Chris Kaempfer, with intentions of moving it to a new stadium in Summerlin.
-In October 2017, the Las Vegas Convention and Visitors Authority approved a 20-year, $80 million naming rights agreement to help pay for a new $150 million 10,000-seat ballpark.
+In October 2017, the Las Vegas Convention and Visitors Authority approved a 20-year, $80 million naming rights agreement to help pay for the 10,000-seat ballpark.

 The official groundbreaking was held on February 13, 2018.
 By April 2018, excavation was 85 percent complete with nearby grading for parking lots about 90 percent complete.
 By June 2018, it was on schedule to be completed before the 2019 season.

 Opening

 Reservations for tickets began in July 2018.
 The schedule was announced in August 2018, with the home opener on April 9, 2019.
 On April 6, the stadium had a soft opening hosting a NIAA Sunset 4A Region high school baseball game between Palo Verde High School and Centennial.
 The Aviators formally opened the ballpark with a 10–2 win against the Sacramento River Cats on April 9 before a sellout crowd of 11,036.
 Las Vegas secured the win with a five-run second inning in which Skye Bolt scored the eventual winning run when he came home on a fielding error.
 Aviators pitchers Chris Bassitt and Daniel Mengden combined to strikeout 14 Sacramento batters.
 The first home run in ballpark history was hit by Zach Green of the Sacramento River Cats on April 11 in the top of the eighth inning.
 In the same game, Sean Murphy hit the first Aviators' home run in ballpark history in the bottom of the eighth inning.